-- 4.56 The Workgroup agreed that it would be sensible to publish the current 7% bandwidth in the CUSC to aid transparency.
-However to ensure the CUSC remains future proof, the obligation would be in relation to apply the error forecasting methodology periodically; e.g. the absolute percentage would be kept under review by National Grid, who would consult stakeholders prior to any change(s). - 4.57 The application of a 7% bandwidth in 2015/16 is forecast to result in the G/D split changing from 27% to 24% of TNUoS revenues being recovered through generation changes and 76% (instead of 73%) being recovered from demand charges.
-Assuming a generation background of 75GW and a peak demand of 55GW, this would have the effect of decreasing the generation residual by £1.06/kW and increasing the demand residual by £1.44/kW. - 4.58 It was noted that if a bandwidth was calculated inclusive of the variation of the annual average €/£ exchange rate (4.3%) then this would see the 7% figure being revised upwards to 11%, which equated to applying limit of €2.25/MW/h (instead of the current €2.5/MWh limit).
+- 4.57 The Workgroup agreed that it would be sensible to publish the current 7% bandwidth in the CUSC to aid transparency.
+However to ensure the CUSC remains future proof, the obligation would be in relation to apply the error forecasting methodology periodically; e.g. the absolute percentage would be kept under review by National Grid, who would consult stakeholders prior to any change(s). - 4.58 The application of a 7% bandwidth in 2015/16 is forecast to result in the G/D split changing from 27% to 24% of TNUoS revenues being recovered through generation changes and 76% (instead of 73%) being recovered from demand charges.
+Assuming a generation background of 75GW and a peak demand of 55GW, this would have the effect of decreasing the generation residual by £1.06/kW and increasing the demand residual by £1.44/kW. - 4.59 It was noted that if a bandwidth was calculated inclusive of the variation of the annual average €/£ exchange rate (4.3%) then this would see the 7% figure being revised upwards to 11%, which equated to applying limit of €2.25/MW/h (instead of the current €2.5/MWh limit).
 The application of a 11% bandwidth in 2015/16 is forecast to result in the G/D split changing from 27% to 23% of TNUoS revenues being recovered through generation changes and 77% (instead of 73%) being recovered from demand charges.
-Assuming a generation background of 75GW and a peak demand of 55GW, this would have the effect of decreasing the generation residual by £1.41/kW and increasing the demand residual by £1.92/kW.
+Assuming a generation background of 75GW and a peak demand of 55GW, this would have the effect of decreasing the generation residual by £1.41/kW and increasing the demand residual by £1.92/kW. - 4.60 The Workgroup also discussed how the bandwidth will be affected if it is fixed with a 12 months notice instead of a two months notice coinciding with annual tariff changes.
+It was noted that accounting for 12 months notice would require data with a two year forecast period instead of one year forecast period as described in Table 2 and Table 3 in this section above.
+National Grid explained that sourcing credible data for this 12 months notice option which would allow the calculation of a reasonable bandwidth will be challenging.